cossacklabs/product-docs/acra/getting-started/requirements/_index.md

 - Your application uses AcraConnector to connect to AcraTranslator.
   Or it connects directly, TLS is mandatory in this case.

-If you need [AcraWriter/AcraReader, in-app SDK for encryption/decryption](/acra/acra-in-depth/architecture/sdks/) (usually used in combination with AcraServer or AcraTranslator):
+If you want to use client-side SDKs ([AcraWriter, AcraReader or AcraTranslator SDK](/acra/acra-in-depth/architecture/sdks/), usually used in combination with AcraServer or AcraTranslator):

 - Your application is written in any language supported by the SDK.
-  This currently includes: Ruby, Python, Go, C++, Node.js, PHP, Swift/Objective-C (iOS), or Java (Android).
+  This currently includes: Ruby, Python, Go, C++, Node.js, PHP, Swift/Objective-C (iOS), or Java (desktop, Android).
-- [AcraWriter](/acra/acra-in-depth/architecture/sdks/acrawriter/) library is installed for your application that will encrypt the data inside your app ("client side encryption").
+- SDK is installed for your application.
-  AcraWriter uses [Themis](/themis/installation/) and OpenSSL/BoringSSL as dependencies.
-  If you prefer "transparent encryption proxy" mode (AcraServer), no additional libraries will be necessary for your app.

 {{< hint info >}}
 Note: Read the documentation before starting out with Acra!